Moses Younkin was born on May 21, 1830 in Turkeyfoot Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

-Early in married life, Moses and Lavila made the monumental decision to move west.
+Early in married life, Moses and Lavila made the monumental decision to uproot and move west.
 They apparently first went to Bloomington, Illinois; and not remaining there long, moved again to Pottowatomie County, KS.
 Upon learning that his claim there technically was on an Indian reservation, they pulled up stakes and migrated to Clay County, KS.

 According to William G. Cutler's book History of the State of Kansas, Moses in 1855 helped to organize the small town of Batcheller (later renamed Milford), Clay County along with local men Abram Barry, S.D.
 Houston.
 B.E.
 Fullington and Frank Smith.
 In April 1856, when he was age 26 years, along with his brothers Jeremiah and William, and John T. King, settled on Timber Creek in Grant Township, Clay County, KS.

 Lavila is acknowledged as the "first white woman in that locality," and their son Edwin Leander Younkin, born in 1858, is considered the "first child of American parentage in Grant township."
 The Somerset (PA) Herald noted that "During the Kansas trouble [he] was a free soiler and took an active part in defense of Kansas against the Missouri 'border ruffians'."